iMurfyD/Lepton-Balloon/README.md

-To restore lightdm do: "sudo systemctl set-default graphical.target" Also aparently getty is UNKILLABLE JOFISDPOSHGPOS do "sudo systemctl mask serial-getty@ttyAMA0.service" to pipe it to null.
+To restore lightdm do: "sudo systemctl set-default graphical.target" Also aparently getty is UNKILLABLE JOFISDPOSHGPOS do "sudo systemctl mask serial-getty@ttyAMA0.service" to pipe it to null. ensure user is added to video group "sudo usermod -a -G video <username>"